 The court found that HIV-positive prisoners with serious mental health needs and substance abuse problems were wrongfully excluded even from critically important treatment programs.

 The court’s decision also bans Alabama’s policy of requiring all male prisoners with HIV to always wear white armbands to alert others of their status, which Winter characterized as “a latter-day yellow star.”

-, was filed last year.
+The suit, Henderson et al. v.
+Thomas et al., was filed last year.
 There are approximately 240 male and 10 female prisoners living with HIV in the Alabama prison system.

 During a month-long trial that began Sept.
 17 in Montgomery, the ACLU argued that Alabama’s HIV policy is not based on legitimate interests in safety and is unnecessary to prevent the transmission of HIV.

 Experts testified that the risk of transmitting HIV is virtually nonexistent for patients properly treated with modern HIV medications.
 And in surprise testimony, ADOC's associate commissioner in charge of security admitted on cross-examination that he no longer believes the HIV-segregation policy is justified.